AlexD004/CEF_Stubborn/README.md

 The new path is 📂 C: --> 📂 wamp64 --> 📂 www --> 📂 Stubborn

 c.
 Place files
-You can now place all downloaded files into the folder 📂 Stubborn
+You can now place all content of 'CEF_Stubborn-main' folder that you just downloaded into the folder 📂 Stubborn

 3. Upload the database